 Could the Stuxnet attack still claim victims?

-Is an attack like Stuxnet possible in 2022?
+Is an attack like Stuxnet possible today?
 This is a pertinent question and the answer is unequivocal for Ilias Sidqui: "A Stuxnet-like scenario is still possible in 2022 because the principle remains the same; there have always been, there are and there will always be Zero-Day vulnerabilities that allow cybercriminals to have an offensive advantage. " Marco Genovese considers that an attack is therefore still possible, but not necessarily against the nuclear industry: "Nowadays, it will certainly be more difficult to carry out a Stuxnet-like attack on a nuclear power plant, but the latest actions carried out in Ukraine demonstrate that it is now possible to impact physical energy networks (water, gas, electricity) through a cyber attack. "